-Unlike previous arts plans, this strategy is the product of a collaboration between the City of Melbourne and those it most directly affects: artists, arts sector stakeholders and the public.
+Unlike previous arts plans, this strategy is the product of collaboration between the City of Melbourne and those it most directly affects: artists, arts sector stakeholders and the public.

-When the City of Melbourne's Arts Melbourne branch began work on a new strategy we decided to throw open the policy making process and invite Melburnians to talk to us about the future of the arts in our city.
+When the City of Melbourne began work on a new strategy we decided to throw open the policy making process and invite Melburnians to talk to us about the future of the arts in our city.
 The aim was to broaden thinking about priorities and opportunities, and tap into the insights and ideas of the city's arts networks and the broader public.